Toronto FC weren’t just bad five years ago. They were the “worst team in the world,” according to Danny Koevermans.

 Enter Michael Bradley.
 The US international has been a beacon in the dressing room and is one of the most visible and composed DPs in league history – on and off the field.

-As Leiweke told the Toronto Sun this week, “Michael is a fierce competitor and a character guy — probably the most character athlete I’ve ever been around.
+As Leiweke told the Toronto Sun, “Michael is a fierce competitor and a character guy — probably the most character athlete I’ve ever been around.

 “We understood we needed a guy that would imprint his character on the culture of the organization.
 You have to have one of those.”